RELmon25/Interactive-Map/README.md

 # Interactive-Map
-This is a project tha I designed for my class of Advanced Programming.
+This is a project that I designed for my Advanced Programming class.
 Below is the link of the ejecution.

 https://drive.google.com/file/d/1IHxVX7plBM75XpqyUP1LXFCA0oJT190Y/view?usp=share_link